 What "acknowledge" means

 Only one person can acknowledge an incident.
-Once you acknowledge it, you cannot undo it.
+Once you acknowledge it, you can't undo it.
 If others try to acknowledge the same incident (for example, from their email notification), the incident's History page will appear, showing that the incident has been acknowledged.

 How to acknowledge incidents